-Introducing the Digital Opportunities Intelligence Network - Powered by Project Compass.
-This framework is designed to enhance decision-making capabilities by leveraging data-driven insights.
+Introducing the Digital Opportunities Intelligence Network — powered by Project Compass (Merit Network).
+This working draft framework is envisioned to enhance decision-making capabilities by leveraging data-driven insights.
 We’ll explore the objectives, methodologies, and outcomes of this training initiative, to empower individuals and organizations to seize digital opportunities effectively.

 Digital Opportunities Intelligence Network (DOIN): The “Policy Learning Machine”